open-AIMS/msPAF/README.md

 `ssdtools` package, which uses Maximum Likelihood to fit distributions such as the gamma, log-logistic, log-normal and Weibull to censored and/or weighted data.

+Joint toxicity of 2 or more contaminants and/or stressors are obtained following the methods described in Negri, et al. 2019 (Environmental Science and Technology, 54(2), pp.1102-1110).

 ## Installation